SOTETO/heureka/readme.md

 - `location.pool` - defines the `location` directives for the nginx and thus, it separates the different systems used in the environment
 - `pool2.upstream` - defines the `upstream` directives to the proxied server that are deployed by the different microservices

-> **IP addresses and ports:** You can change IP addresses and ports in the `pool2.upstream` as you want, but keep in mind that these directives are pointing to webservers running in the docker container or on port different to 80 and 443 on the host machine.
+> **IP addresses and ports:** You can change IP addresses and ports in the `pool2.upstream` as you want, but keep in mind that these directives are pointing to webservers running in the docker containers or on port different to 80 and 443 on the host machine.
 Thus, if you're changing the IP addresses and ports, you have to ensure that also the webservers are running on the new IP addresses and ports (e.g. by just starting them at the new configuration or manipulating the docker-compose configuration).

 ### Play2 configuration
 The following files contain the configuration for the play2 apps for the `ENV_PROD` and `ENV_INFRA` environment: